NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``FanType``                                                 string                      central fan integrated supply  Yes                Type of ventilation system
   ``TestedFlowRate`` or ``extension/FlowRateNotTested=true``  double or boolean  cfm      >= 0 or true                   Yes                Flow rate [#]_ or whether flow rate unmeasured
   ``HoursInOperation``                                        double             hrs/day  >= 0, <= 24                    Yes                Hours per day of operation [#]_
+  ``CFISControls/HasOutdoorAirControl``                       boolean                                                    No        true     Presence of controls to block outdoor air when not ventilating [#]_
   ``CFISControls/AdditionalRuntimeOperatingMode``             string                      See [#]_                       Yes                How additional ventilation is provided (beyond when the HVAC system is running)
   ``CFISControls/SupplementalFan``                            idref                       See [#]_                       See [#]_           The supplemental fan providing additional ventilation
   ``AttachedToHVACDistributionSystem``                        idref                       See [#]_                       Yes                ID of attached distribution system
   ==========================================================  =================  =======  =============================  ========  =======  =======================================

   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
+  .. [#] For example, an electronically-controlled mechanical damper, or an in-line fan that substantially blocks the flow when not running.
   .. [#] AdditionalRuntimeOperatingMode choices are "air handler fan", "supplemental fan", or "none".
   .. [#] SupplementalFan must reference another ``VentilationFan`` where UsedForWholeBuildingVentilation=true, IsSharedSystem=false, and FanType="exhaust only" or "supply only".
   .. [#] SupplementalFan only required if AdditionalRuntimeOperatingMode is "supplemental fan".